dann1/one-deploy/arch_ha.md

 ENDPOINT="http://localhost:2633/RPC2
 ```

-## Deployment
+## Deploying

-To deploy a cluster, it's enough to provide VIP configuration and multiple Front-end machines in the inventory file:
+To deploy a cluster, it's enough to provide the VIP configuration and multiple Front-end machines in the inventory file:

 ```yaml
 all: